S-Elechiguerra/OVA_final_project/README.md

 # Promptly Virtual Assistant:

-It ensures the application is easily deployable and consistent across various environments.
-This guarantees that the Virtual Assistant runs smoothly regardless of the underlying infrastructure.
+By using this technology, the application remains effortlessly deployable and maintains consistency across diverse environments.
+This seamless adaptability ensures that the Virtual Assistant functions efficiently and reliably, independent of the underlying infrastructure.
+Additionally, it is easy to program and update, facilitating seamless integration of new data and advancements.
+The programming process is intuitive, allowing for swift implementation of enhancements and modifications to meet evolving needs.
+Updating data is straightforward, ensuring the assistant remains accurate and relevant.
+Whether deployed on local servers or cloud platforms, the Virtual Assistant's robust architecture stands ready to deliver uninterrupted service and support, guaranteeing optimal performance and user experience.

 # Technical Highlights: